Skip to content

 Tree of Heaven

-They look a lot like SUMAC, which is a desirable native plant we have in our greenspace - two easy ways to tell them apart...
+They look a lot like SUMAC, which is a native plant we have in our greenspace - two easy ways to tell them apart...

 2. TOH smells bad!
 Often just getting close to the leaves is enough - but bend a little branch and take a sniff.